Why, when we go on a quick weight loss diet, do we rarely get the desired result we are looking for.

 After this time it is okay to drink in moderation in the form of a small glass of wine, beer or shot of spirit a couple of times a week.

 Beer drinks should be avoided during a diet, as they have a high carbohydrate content, double that of red wine and nearly eight times more than white wine.

-Alcohol, tea and coffee: The bottom line is that these are all socially accepted drugs. which have an antidepressant, stimulant effect on the body.
+Alcohol, tea and coffee: The bottom line is that these are all socially accepted drugs, which have an antidepressant effect on the body.

 When we are young we are able to eliminate these toxins easily, as we get older, the effects accumulate in fat stores, this causes toxins to hang around, that are difficult to eliminate.

-In its natural form, fiber helps balance blood sugar levels, reduces cholesterol and binds to estrogen, so the body can excrete it more efficiently.
+In its natural form fiber helps balance blood sugar levels, reduces cholesterol and binds too estrogen, so the body can excrete it more efficiently.